 In order that the policy directly contributes to the quality of teaching and learning, the provision of homework will be regularly monitored.
-A sample of Home School Learning Diaries and planned activities will be reviewed by the staff as part of the school's self-evaluation process.
+A sample of School Planners and planned activities will be reviewed by the staff as part of the school's self-evaluation process.
 In addition, the scrutiny of homework samples will form part of curriculum leaders' monitoring responsibilities in the allocated phase of the School Improvement Plan.
 Parents will also be given opportunities to share their views with teachers at the Parents' Forum and Parent Questionnaires.

 If parents have any problems or questions about homework, they should, in the first instance, contact the child's class teacher.
+This can be done through a message in their child's reading record, email, or Tapestry platform.
 If their questions are of a more general nature, they should contact the Deputy Headteacher or Headteacher.
 Finally, if they wish to make a complaint about the school homework policy or the way it is implemented, parents should contact the governing body.